olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 The primary data structures of interest for `wait`:

 - The child thread table for the process calling `wait`
-- The sleeplock for the `cttable` entry corresponding to the child process with the given PID
+- The condvar for the `ctlist_entry` corresponding to the child process with the given PID
-- The return status of the process at that `cttable` entry
+- The exit status of the process at that `ctlist_entry`

 #### exit